Methodology

 ## What the audience signal is, and is not

-- `agent-optimized` — the four signal checks (P1 non-interactive, P2 JSON output, P6 NO_COLOR, P7 quiet) all pass or
+- `agent-optimized`: the four signal audits (P1 non-interactive, P2 JSON output, P6 NO_COLOR, P7 quiet) all pass or warn

-warn at most once.
-(One warn allowance reflects the reality that the four signal checks are correlated — a
+at most once.
+(One warn allowance reflects the reality that the four signal audits are correlated; a near-conformant

-near-conformant tool typically misses on one edge, e.g., honoring `NO_COLOR` but not `NO_COLOR=0`; requiring zero
+tool may miss on one edge, e.g., honoring `NO_COLOR` but not `NO_COLOR=0`.
+Requiring zero warns would over-penalize

-- `mixed` — two of the four signal checks warn.
+- `mixed`: two of the four signal audits warn.

-- `human-primary` — three or more of the four signal checks warn.
+- `human-primary`: three or more of the four signal audits warn.

 can see *why* the field is empty rather than guessing.